cbhindex/digital_histopathology_open_datasets/README.md

 | Lung Cancer | 1 |
 | Gastrointestinal Cancer | 2 |

-Table 2: Dataset statistics by type of conputationsl tasks (note: one dataset may match multi-tasks) <br>
+Table 2: Dataset statistics by type of computationsl tasks (note: one dataset may match multi-tasks) <br>
 | Type of Tasks | Number of Datasets |
 | :--: | :--: |
 | Mitosis Detection and Counting | 5 |